 - This read is good for a laugh or two.
 Wash the car every month, don’t park it within 2 feet of another vehicle, and rotate the tires a quarter turn every week.
 This guide is focused on storing new cars so we need to filter out the applicable parts for us.

-- I canvased the Aston Martin Owners Facebook Group to see what the word on the street was regarding this and got a ton of feedback from other owners and their annual rituals.
+- I canvased various Aston Martin Owners Facebook Groups to see what the word on the street was regarding this and got a ton of feedback from other owners and their annual rituals.

 What follows is my distillation of what I think matters to most owners in most situations.

 What is “Storing”?
 I think it breaks down into three ranges:

 - Up to 4 weeks (1 month) – Nothing to do